AndreyNovik1993/ci-mvp/README.md

 You have been assigned on a project as a build engineer.
 Project is a solution for embedded systems.
 Your team members are strong C++ developers who are focused on development of the solution.
 At the moment they are having difficulties with integration of developed modules.
 Team has to waste a lot of time on manual activities like checking code style, building, testing and so on.
 Team decided to try the Continuous Integration (**CI**) approach and to automate some everyday activities.
 Your team isn't familiar with CI and they have asked you to prepare proposal which should include documentation and minimum viable product (**MVP**).

-Work Description
--
-- Create you own repository in Github.
-You can take [this repository](https://git.epam.com/pavel_shchetska/ci-mvp) as example if it is usefull for you;
-- Put your documentation into README.md file.
-It should be in *markdown* format;
-- Once you're ready, send letter to pavel_shchetska@epam.com with link to you own repository.

 ## Tasks
 ##### 1. You have to prepare development environment which will be based on docker technology and include the next instances: